aplteam/Cider/mkdocs/docs/api.md

 # API Reference

-The API functions resemble their [user-command](user-commands.md) equivalents, but are not identical.
+The API functions are similar to the [user-commands](user-commands.md), but are not identical.
 Some  do not have equivalent user commands.

 Unlike user commands, API function names are case-sensitive.

 The API is exposed in `⎕SE.Cider` so, for example, call `AddAlias` as `⎕SE.Cider.AddAlias`.